-The NCC consists exclusively of independent and non-executive members of the Board of Directors, who are elected annually by the General Meeting.
-Since the 2016 General Meeting, the NCC has consisted of Hartmut Reuter as Chairman, Regi Aalstad and Jørgen Tang-Jensen as members.
+The NCC consists of independent and non-executive members of the Board of Directors only who are elected annually by the shareholders at the General Meeting.
+Since the 2017 General Meeting, the NCC has consisted of Hartmut Reuter as Chairman as well as Eunice Zehnder-Lai and Jørgen Tang-Jensen as members.

-The NCC meets at least three time per year.
-In 2016, it held three meetings including, among others, the predefined recurring agenda items illustrated below.
-The participation rate for NCC meetings in 2016 was 100%.
+The NCC meets at least three times per year.
+In 2017, it held three meetings covering, among others, the predefined recurring agenda items illustrated below.
+The participation rate for NCC meetings in 2017 was 100%.